joseeden/joeden/docs/005-Cybersecurity/003-Security-Architecture/011-HA-and-DR.md

 - Focuses on proactive measures to prevent incidents.
 - Ensures the continuous operation of critical business functions.
+- For more information, please see [Business Continuity.](/docs/005-Cybersecurity/009-Incident-Response/010-Business-Continuity.md)

 **Disaster Recovery (DR) plans**